-At the age of 94 and after 15 years of speaking since 2005, Oskar will be stepping away from presenting in-person.
-It has been an absolute pleasure for Oskar to share his story in the Holocaust, discuss the lessons learned, and promote being an Upstander.
+At the age of 94 and after 15 years of speaking since 2005, Oskar will be stepping away from presenting in person.
+It has been an honor for Oskar to share his story in the Holocaust, discuss the lessons learned, and promote being an Upstander.

-Stepping away was a very difficult decision, and because of this, Oskar has provided you with his 90-minute presentation.
-Also, included below the video is a list of times frames per topic as a convenience to those who may not be able to watch the presentation all in one sitting.
+Stepping away was a tough decision, and because of this, Oskar has provided you with his 90-minute presentation.
+Also included below the video is a list of time frames per topic as a convenience to those who may not watch the presentation all in one sitting.

 0:00 - Credits

 1:30 - Life in Pre Nazi Leipzig, Germany